 Two weeks ago, we asked in a post about Alternative Investments: “If not the stock market, then what?”
 Indeed, it is a question many investors are asking themselves.
-Specifically, where can you earn reliable rates of return with manageable risk?
+Specifically, where can you earn cash flow with reliable rates of return with manageable risk?

-We have recommended to some clients to discover how to work with private lenders to invest in “hard money” loans such as bridge loans and rehab projects.
+We have recommended to some clients to discover how to work with private lenders to invest in “hard money” loans such as bridge loans and rehab projects, which are secured with real estate.
 What are hard money loans, exactly?
 Here’s a brief summary:

 A Bridge Loan is a short-term loan to “bridge” the interval between buying one property and selling another.
 A typical bridge loan is for a short-term loan of 6 months or less, though time frames vary.